 Educational Coaching, Consulting and Capacity Building

 I advise and counsel families and students on how to best position, obtain admission and thrive at highly competitive institutions in the United States and abroad.
-In particular, I work comprehensively with families and students that may have psychoeducational and/or learning concerns and yet deserve to thrive in a highly competitive and rewarding environments such as the Ivy League.
+In particular, I work comprehensively with families and students that may have psychoeducational and/or learning concerns and yet deserve to thrive in a highly competitive and rewarding environment such as the Ivy League.
 I have served on interview and admissions committees for UC Berkeley.
-I hold admissions expertise with high ranked institutions in France, UK and South Africa.
-I am able to effectively leverage and apply this experiences from matriculating to highly competitive institutions including Columbia, UC Berkeley, Stanford, Yale and Wits South Africa.
+I hold admissions expertise with high-ranked institutions in France, UK and South Africa.
+I am able to effectively leverage and apply these experiences from matriculating to highly competitive institutions including Columbia, UC Berkeley, Stanford, Yale and Wits South Africa.

 Organizational Coaching and Management Consultancy

-I advise and coach organizational private and public sector clients individually and in groups settings including leading micro-schools, retreats, etc on topics ranging from leading with emotional intelligence to effectively coping with organizational transitions.
+The barometer of a healthy and profitable organization is the quality of its relationships and the emotional intelligence of leadership.
+Yet many organizations falter and miss revenue capture and growth as a result of poor interpersonal functioning and effective utilization of emotional intelligence as a highly effective and core leadership strategy.
+I have held senior management consulting and executive roles (senior director, senior manager, SME, etc) in the private sector and I advise and coach organizational private and public sector clients individually and in group settings.
+This includes leading micro-schools, organizational retreats, etc on topics ranging from leading with emotional intelligence to effectively coping with organizational transitions.
 I specialize in organizational/team capacity building while efficaciously addressing various human behavior, cognitive and social-emotional concerns that arise and must be attended to in the successful operation of an organization.

-I have previously served as a management consultant at a large multi-national firm as a subject area expert.
-I have received various training, experience and orientation to organizational coaching methodologies and approaches from Columbia University.
-I can readily apply such experiences, knowledge and training in these areas along with clinical psychological and sociocultural expertise to serve as a highly effective, efficient and positively impactful organization advisor/coach.
+As noted, I have previously served in leadership roles in the private sector and management consultancy at large multinational firms as a subject area expert.
+I have received various training, experience and orientation to organizational coaching methodologies and approaches during my clinical training at Columbia University.
+I can readily apply such experiences, knowledge and training in these areas along with clinical psychological and sociocultural expertise to serve as a highly effective, efficient, and positively impactful organization advisor/coach.
+Contact to discuss engagement.

-I specialize in group treatment of co-occurring concerns including eating disorders, personality/emotional regulation disorder, mood continuum and psychotic concerns.
-I utilize a very comprehensive, holistic, human centered and iterative practice based approach (CBT/DBT, psychodynamic, internal family systems, attachment theory, etc).
-In addition, I co-facilitate accessible weekly skills oriented groups in person and via tele-practice faculty directly suited to co-occurring mood, personality and/or disordered eating concerns.
+I specialize in group treatment of co-occurring concerns including eating disorders, personality/emotional regulation disorders, mood continuum and psychotic concerns.
+I utilize a very comprehensive, holistic, human-centered and iterative practice-based approach (CBT/DBT, psychodynamic, internal family systems, attachment theory, etc).
+In addition, I co-facilitate accessible weekly skills-oriented groups in person and via tele-practice faculty directly suited to co-occurring mood, personality and/or disordered eating concerns.